Oestrogen (or estrogen) dominance is a term used for when we have too much oestrogen (or too little progesterone to

 - Eat your broccoli –cruciferous veg (also cabbage, cauliflower, watercress, kale, rocket, Brussels sprouts) really help your liver with detoxification of chemicals and also your own oestrogen.

 - Ditch the sugar – choose a low GL diet with low sugar and carbs.
 Stay away from artificial sugars though (now known to make you gain weight!) .
 This will help balance your blood sugar and reduce insulin levels.

 - Sprinkle those seeds – flaxseeds, chia, pumpkin, sesame and sunflower seeds all contain good amounts of protein, vitamins, minerals, fibre and phytoestrogens that can help to regulate oestrogen levels.
 Sprinkle in smoothies, yoghurt, porridge, salads.

 - Get pooping! – Improve your digestion so you can eliminate excess oestrogen – increase your fibre (wholegrains, fruit, veg, nuts, seeds) and probiotic foods (live natural yoghurt, kefir, sauerkraut, onions, garlic, leeks).
 Avoid wheat and dairy if you suspect any intolerances (bloating, gas, cramps).

 - Avoid chemical oestrogens – swap your plastic for glass, stainless steel or ceramic.
 Switch to natural brands for your toiletries, cosmetics, and household products.

 - Go organic – limit your exposure to pesticides.
 Especially important for fruit & veg where you are eating the skins (apples, berries, peppers, etc).

 - Lose weight – if you do all the above you will lose weight naturally – the less fat you're carrying, the less excess oestrogen production.

 - Reduce your stress – schedule in some relaxation every day, even if its just 10 minutes of deep breathing.
 This will help balance your cortisol.

 - Consider more natural methods of contraception and hormone replacement – there are plenty of choices now for contraception.
 If you’ve been on the pill for a long time, consider switching.
-You can also swap from HRT to Bioidentical HRT, a much safer natural alternative (only available through private doctors).
+You can also swap from synthetic HRT to Body Identical HRT, a much safer alternative.

 - Supplements – supplementing nutrients can really help restore balance.
 Of course everyone is different but useful ones include;

 - Multivitamin with good levels of B vits (in their active forms) and all your minerals